2magpies/ga-seir-project-1/README.md

 ### Questions / Advice

-1. What are some best practices for trying new ideas in code that works?
+1. What are some best practices to avoid breaking code that works when you're trying new ideas?
-2. I designed the project using the concept of pages (Home, Question, Results).
-I think that with the lessons we've had so far could, I may have been able to create the experience to look like different pages were being used.
-So, my question is: are pages a thing?
+2. If I add levels, (i.e., answer all questions in level one correctly; then, move to level two), should I add a property to a question that indicates level, OR, should I have separate objects (Level One object, Level Two object) to organize the questions?